druselabs1/druselabs1.github.io/index.md

 [Link](url) and ![Image](src)
 ```

-For more details see [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/).
+For more details see [Crystallography](https://en.wikipedia.org/wiki/Crystallography).

 ### Dementia